stanky03/Encrypted-Chat-App/README.md

 # Overview

 This project is a command-line based encrypted chat application written in Python.
 It allows two users to communicate securely using symmetric AES encryption, with asymmetric RSA/ECC key exchange and digital signatures.
-The system also demonstrates common attack simulations such as Man-in-the-Middle (MITM) and replay attacks, along with basic defenses like timestamp verification.
+The system also demonstrates common attack simulations such as Man-in-the-Middle (MITM) and replay attacks with basic defenses like timestamp verification.
 The project was designed for educational purposes (to explore practical cryptography and secure communication protocols in a controlled environment).

 # Features